romalev/consul-cluster-manager/README.md

 **Introduction**
 -
 Consul - based cluster manager that is plugable into Vert.x ecosystem. **[Consul](https://www.consul.io/)** is a distributed, highly available, and data center aware solution to connect and configure applications across dynamic, distributed infrastructure.

-**Project status**
--
-Project is still being under POC.
-Vert.x core TCK is passing.
-Your feedback would be greatly appreciated.

 **Motivation**
 -